microsoft/bond/README.md

 The `build` directory is just an example.
 Any directory can be used as the build destination.

-In order to build the Bond Python module, all the C++/Python tests and examples, and Bond-over-gRPC, a few more packages are needed.
+To build the Bond Python module, all the C++/Python tests and examples, and Bond-over-gRPC, a few more packages are needed.

 ```bash